scality/metalk8s/charts/ingress-nginx/README.md

     internal:
       enabled: true
       annotations:
-        # Create internal LB
+        # Create internal LB.
+More informations: https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing
+        # For GKE versions 1.17 and later
+        networking.gke.io/load-balancer-type: "Internal"
+        # For earlier versions
-        cloud.google.com/load-balancer-type: "Internal"
+        # cloud.google.com/load-balancer-type: "Internal"

         # Any other annotation can be declared here.
 ```

 Example for Azure: